 Simple English definitions for legal terms

-Read a random definition: investigative background check
+Read a random definition: true value

 An inessential mistake is a type of mistake in a contract that does not affect the validity of the agreement.
 It is a mistake about something external to the agreement, rather than a mistake about the nature of the agreement itself.
 For example, if two people agree to sell a car, but one of them mistakenly believes the car has a sunroof, this is an inessential mistake because it does not change the fact that they agreed to sell the car.
 Inessential mistakes are different from essential mistakes, which are serious enough to mean that there was no real agreement between the parties.